Khaleed/lambda-js/README.md

 ## Credits

-Thanks to Sal Becker who was the first person to teach me about Map, Reduce, Filter at RC.
-Special thanks Professor Ragde of the University of Waterloo for sharing his insights into Functional Programming during his residency at RC.
+Thanks to Sal Becker who was the first person to teach me about Map, Reduce, and Filter at RC.
+Special thanks to Professor Ragde of the University of Waterloo for sharing his insights into Functional Programming during his residency at RC.

 <a href='http://www.recurse.com' title='Made with love at the Recurse Center'><img src='https://cloud.githubusercontent.com/assets/2883345/11325206/336ea5f4-9150-11e5-9e90-d86ad31993d8.png' height='20px'/></a>